matejbizjak/kumuluzee-nats/jetstream/README.md

 - connection
 - context
 - subject (required)
-- stream
+- stream (The stream to attach to.
+If not supplied the stream will be looked up by subject)
 - queue (queue group to join)
 - doubleAck (for double-acking, see [Exactly once delivery](#exactly-once-delivery))
 - bind (whether this subscription is expected to bind to an existing stream and durable consumer)
 - durable (consumer durable name, overrides the durable name from consumer configurations)
 - ordered (whether this subscription is expected to ensure messages come in order)

-Durable means the server will remember where we are if we use that name.
+> Durable means the server will remember where we are if we use that name.

 #### Pull consumers

-To be able to manually pull messages from the server we need to inject `JetStreamSubscription` reference with the help of `@JetStreamSubscriber` annotation.
+To be able to manually pull messages from a server we need to inject `JetStreamSubscription` reference with a help of the `@JetStreamSubscriber` annotation.
 We have to use it in conjunction with the `@Inject` annotation, as shown on the example below.

 > :warning: Durable must be set for pull based consumers!